freakent/dbus-mqtt-devices/README.md

 1. ssh into venus device (as root)

-If you have not yet enabled root (uperuser) access via SSH, follow the instructions here: https://www.victronenergy.com/live/ccgx:root_access.
+If you have not yet enabled root (superuser) access via SSH, follow the instructions here: https://www.victronenergy.com/live/ccgx:root_access.

 2. Download the latest zip from github and extract contents